paravian/nitro/README.md

 # nitro

-This package provides integration for the maximum parsimony phylogenetic software TNT in R. It interfaces with a locally installed copy of the TNT command line executable and provides functions for performing branch swapping, parsimony ratchet and driven (i.e., "New Technology") searches.
+This package provides integration for the maximum parsimony phylogenetic software TNT (Goloboff et al. 2008, Goloboff and Catalano 2016), in R. It interfaces with a locally installed copy of the TNT command line executable and provides functions for performing branch swapping, parsimony ratchet and driven (i.e., "New Technology") searches.
 Each tree search function automatically returns a set of trees for visualisation or use with other R packages.

 ## Installation